 If my team misses a League event, can we still compete in the Championship?

-Yes, any team registered in the British Columbia Championship is welcome to compete.
+Yes, any team registered in the British Columbia Championships is welcome to compete.
 Your team will have fewer matches included in rankings at the end of the Qualifying Matches.

 What is the difference between a League Event and the Championship Tournament?